-Your vote matters - here's how to vote!
-You may vote online or by phone instead of mailing this card.
-We must receive your p March 25, 2024, at 11:59 Online Go to www.investorvote the QR code - login det the shaded bar below.
-Phone Call toll free 1-800-652- the USA, US territories Using a black his pen, mark your votes with an X as shown in this example.
+Your vote matters - he ur proxy no later than 11:59 p.m.
+Pacific Time vote.com/LMNR or scan details are located in w.
+Phone Call toll free 1-800- the USA, US territor 652-VOTE (8683) within ies and Canada Using a black his pen, mark your votes with an $X$ as shown in this example.
 Please do not write outside the designated areas.
-X Save paper, time an Sign up for electron www.investorvote.co ic delivery at Annual Meeting Proxy Card ▼ IF VOTING BY MAIL, , S IGN, DETACH AND RETURN THE BOTTOM PORTION IN THE ENCLOSED ENVELOPE. ▼ A Proposals - The Board of Directors recommends a a vote "FOR ALL" for Proposal 1, "FOR" Pro pposals 2, 4, 5 and 6 and "1 YEAR" fo or Proposal 3.
-1. To elect two Class I directors to the Board of Directors, each to serve for a three-year term ("Proposal 1"); + FOR ALL no minee s listed below WITHHOLD AUTHORITY to vote for all nomine es listed below CEPTIONS CUMULATIVE VOTING ELECTIONS , 🗆 .
-Director Hominee Hame Humber of Votes INSTRUCTIONS: To withhold authority to vote for "EXCEPTIONS" box above and 01 - Harold S. EdwardsVotes FOR strike a line through the name(s) of the nominee If you desire to allocate your votes to individu ned in the accompanying Proxy 02 - Edgar A. Terry Votes FOR Total Votes Cast: Statement, mark the "CUMULATIVE VOTING ELECT each nominee.
-The total of the votes cast on thi example, if you own 100 shares, you are entitled for the other above choices, do not complete thi 10NS" box and indicate the number of votes the is proxy may not exceed the number of votes yo to cast 200 votes for director nominees.
-How at you would like to have cast FOR ou are entitled to times two.
+X Save paper, time Sign up for elect www.investorvot ronic delivery at Annual Meeting Proxy Card ▼ IF VOTING BY MAIL, , S IGN, DETACH AND RETURN THE BOTTOM PORTION IN THE ENCLOSED ENVELOPE. ▼ A Proposals - The Board of Directors recommends a a vote "FOR ALL" for Proposal 1, "FOR" Pro pposals 2, 4, 5 and 6 and "1 YEAF t" for Proposal 3.
+1. To elect two Class I directors to the Board of Directors, each to serve for a three-year term ("Proposal 1"); + FOR ALL no minee s listed below WITHHOLD AUTHORITY to vote for all nomine es listed below CEPTIONS CUMULATIVE W DTING Director Hominee Hame Humber of Votes INSTRUCTIONS: To withhold authority to vote for the "EXCEPTIONS" box above and 01 - Harold S. EdwardsVotes FOR strike a line through the name(s) of the nominee If you desire to allocate your votes to individu oxplained in the accompanying Proxy 02 - Edgar A. Terry Votes FOR Total Votes Cast: Statement, mark the "CUMULATIVE VOTING ELECT each nominee.
+The total of the votes cast on thi example, if you own 100 shares, you are entitled for the other above choices, do not complete thi (10MS) box and indicate the number of vote is proxy may not exceed the number of vot to cast 200 votes for director nominees. es that you would like to have cast FOR tes you are enlitled to times two.
 For To vote on an advisory resolution to approve the compensation of the Named Executive Officers as disclosed in this proxy state ment ("Proposal 2"); For Against Abstain 3.
-To vote on an adv Say-on-Pay votes isory resolution on the frequency of ("Proposal 3"); To ratify the appointment of Deloitte & Touche LLP to serve as the independent auditor for Limoneira Company for the fiscal year ending October 31, 2024 ("Proposal 4"); endment to our Restated Certificate of Illow for exculpation of officers ("Proposal 5" For Against Abstain To approve an amendment to the Limoneira Company 2022 Omnibus Incentive Plan to increase the number of shares of the Company's common stock available for a wards the reunder by 1,000,000 shares to 1,500,000 shares ("Proposal 6"); and ther business as may properly come before y adjournment or postponement thereof.
-B Authorized Signatures - This section must be con npleted for your vote to be counted. - Da te and Sign Below NOTE: Please sign as name appears hereon.
+To vote on an adv Say-on-Pay votes isory resolution on the frequency of 1 Year 2 Years 3 Years Abstain To ratify the appointment of Deloitte &amp; Touche LLP to serve as the independent auditor for Limoneira Company for the fiscal year ending October 31, 2024 ("Proposal 4"); endment to our Restated Certificate of Illow for exculpation of officers ("Propos For Against Abstain To approve an amendment to the Limoneira Company 2022 Omnibus Incentive Plan to increase the number of shares of the Company's common stock available for a wards the reunder by 1,000,000 shares to 1,500,000 shares ("Proposal 6"); and ther business as may properly come bef y adjournment or postponement thereof.
+B Authorized Signatures - This section must be con mpleted for your vote to be counted. - Da ite and Sign Below NOTE: Please sign as name appears hereon.
 Joint owners should ea Date (mm/dd/yyyy) - Please print date below. ch sign.
-When signing as attorney, executor, adminis Signature 1 - Please keep signature within the b / / 1 U P X +
+When signing as attorney, executor, administ Signature 1 - Please keep signature within the b full title as such. sp signature within the box. / / 1 U P X +